Autoselectr car comparison platform — project hero banner

 • Grouped and collapsible content blocks

-Inspired by old classified newspapers and the act of circling car listings, a bold, highlight-style yellow was used to call out key user selections.
-To contrast, blue was used as the primary brand colour to communicate trust and calm.
+Inspired by old classified newspapers and the act of "circling" car listings, I used a bold, highlight-style yellow to call out key user selections.
+To contrast, blue was used as the primary brand color to communicate trust and calm.

 The entire palette was tested for accessibility contrast, and typography was selected to be both strong and readable.